-- Elevators may not be used to haul materials without the express prior consent of Akridge.
-The freight elevators has 3500 lbs. capacity.
-The size is 68" deep, 69" wide, 99" tall. - Construction materials and tools are to be hauled on the freight elevator only.
+- All contractor personnel and construction materials must use the freight elevator. - Elevators may not be used to haul materials without the expressed prior consent of Akridge.
+All freight elevators are 3500 lbs. capacity. - Construction materials and tools are to be hauled on the freight elevator only.
 Violation of this regulation may result in immediate removal of the contractor from the building. - Akridge may request the contractor make special alterations to the freight elevator during construction to protect the elevator finishes.
 When hauling large amounts of materials such as studs, etc. care must be taken to protect the elevators.
 To assist in damage prevention, Akridge will provide protective elevator pads for use by the contractor.
 The contractor shall be responsible for the installation and removal of these pads and for any damages that may occur.
-Any damage to the elevator, mechanically or aesthetically, will be billed to the contractor. - Elevator handrails are not to be used as a chair or to hold supplies. - Use of freight elevators for construction and movement of materials/debris is to be scheduled with the Property Manager and may be limited to the hours of 5:00 am through 8:30 am; 9:30 am through 11:30 am and 1:30 pm through 4:30 pm or after 6 pm on weekdays.
+Any damage to the elevator, mechanically or aesthetically, will be billed to the contractor. - Elevator handrails are not to be used as a chair or to hold supplies. - Use of freight elevators for construction and movement of materials/debris is to be scheduled with the Property Manager and may be limited to the hours of 5:00 am through 8:00 am or after 6 pm on weekdays.
 For weekend use, please coordinate with the Property Manager for specific hours and durations desired.
-Arrangements must be made with Akridge at least 48 hours in advance to have the elevators put on independent service. - Elevators are to be locked on independent service for the hauling of materials.
-Please do not hold doors open by propping or by wedging materials in their tracks, this causes serious damage to the system.
+Arrangements must be made with Akridge at least 48 hours in advance to have the elevators put on independent service.
+Simply call 202.207.3966 and we will be happy to assist you. - Elevators are to be locked on independent service for the hauling of materials.
+Please do not hold doors open by propping or by wedging materials in their tracks, this may cause serious damage to the system.
 Any such damage incurred, the repair will be billed to the contractor. - Elevators must be cleaned after each use; this includes removing debris from the tracks and wiping dirt and dust from the panels.